abroyal/AdebisiAbiodun-DataAnalysis_2026/README.md

-This repository contains an analytical workflow that focuses on: Understanding missing data patterns, testing whether missingness is MCAR (Missing Completely At Random), performing multiple imputation using Predictive Mean Matching (PMM), visualizing imputed vs original distributions and detecting outliers in the imputed dataset.

-The analysis is implemented entirely in R, using widely adopted packages for data cleaning, imputation, visualization, and diagnostics.
+This repository presents a complete analytical workflow for exploring and handling missing data within a clinical and biochemical dataset.
+The workflow includes identifying missing‑data patterns, evaluating whether missingness follows the MCAR (Missing Completely At Random) mechanism, performing multiple imputation using Predictive Mean Matching (PMM), comparing original and imputed distributions, and detecting outliers in the imputed dataset.
+All analyses are implemented in R, using widely adopted packages for data cleaning, visualization, imputation, and diagnostic assessment.

 Dataset Description
-The dataset used in this assignment is:

 File: DataSet_No_Details.csv

-Type: Mixed clinical / biochemical dataset
+Type: Mixed clinical and biochemical dataset

-Rows: Human subject records
+Observations: Human subject records

-Columns:
+Variables include:

 Hormone measurements

-Lipid profile variables
+Lipid profile indicators

-Clinical factors
+Clinical and demographic factors

-Derived indices
+Derived biochemical indices

-Some categorical factors (later separated into factor_df)
+This dataset provides a rich structure for evaluating missingness mechanisms and applying robust imputation techniques.

+Key Analytical Components
+1. Missing Data Exploration
+Quantification of missing values

+Visualization of missingness patterns

+Identification of variables with high missingness

+2. MCAR Testing
+Application of Little’s MCAR test

+Assessment of whether missingness is random or systematic

+3. Multiple Imputation
+Implementation of PMM using the mice package

+Generation of complete datasets for downstream analysis

+Density comparison of original vs. imputed values

+4. Outlier Detection
+IQR‑based outlier identification

+Visualization of outlier direction across lipid variables

+Boxplots for all numeric variables